BlyDoesCoding/ComfyTechCorner/content/categories/Guides/_index.md

 ---
 title: Guide
-description: A description of this category
+description: A friendly guide to help you master things in a wonderfully thorough manner.
 image: cover.png

 # Badge style